Safety Moment Ideas: 24 Topics to Enhance Safety Culture

 18. Knife safety

 There’s a common saying that a falling knife has no handle.
-Anyone who works in a kitchen has heard this a thousand times, but talking about how to properly handle and care for knives can help prevent an unfortunate injury.
+Anyone who works in a kitchen has heard this a thousand times, but talking about how to properly handle and care for knives can help prevent an unfortunate injury and ensure a safe working environment for everyone.

 19. Working with heat and flames